AsynchronousAI/cobalt/README.md

 This is an optional tool for converting Lua source code to LXX source code.
 This is not required to use LXX but is a nice tool to have.
 - `make lua-lxx` - Make sure you didnt clean the build folder or this will fail You will find newly compiled binaries at lxx-1.0.0/lua-lxx.
 If you install in the next step it should be in your PATH/$PATH.
-You can use this by making a `compile.lua` in your cwd and running `lua-lxx` and the new code should be in the terminal.
+You can use this by making a `test.lua` in your cwd and running `lua-lxx` and the new code should be in the terminal.

 ### Installing binaries and libraries
 #### For python3